 After x-rays are taken if your veterinarian sees teeth that need to be extracted they will alert you.
 Diseased teeth should not be left in the mouth as they can abscess and cause other health problems.
 Dental extractions will range from $15 to $80 depending on the size of the tooth.

-Most complete dental cleanings with blood work included run around $400 to $500 or less.
+Most complete dental cleanings with run around $400 to $500.
 If done yearly, dental cleanings should not be expensive.
 Just like in people dental health affects your cat’s overall health condition.
 By being proactive with yearly dental cleanings you will save your kitty mouth pain and save yourself money on dental extractions and complicated dental procedures.

 If you would like to schedule an appointment for your cat click here : http://www.northernilcatclinic.com/schedule-appointment/